heroku/kafka-packaging-scripts/README.md

 $ export JAVA_HOME=/path/to/jdk7
 ```

-Now we can run the deploy script.
+Now we can run the deployment scripts.

 > **IMPORTANT WARNING REGARDING DEPLOYMENTS**:  Not only will you be pushing artifacts to a public server, you can
 > seriously break things if you do this wrong.
 You *MUST* be working with a full copy of the existing data for some